kletobias/p2022/_projects/deep-dive-tabular-data-pt-6.md

 So far, the focus has been on fitting estimators for interpretability and not for the lowest rmse value.
 The kaggle competition we want to submit our final predictions to however only scores each submission based on rmse value on the test set and nothing else.
-This makes it necessary, that we try to create estimators, that are the result of hyperparameter tuning, starting with few iterations where we check the resulting rmse values and building up to using as many iterations, that our hardware can handle within a reasonable duration of no more than 5 minutes give or take or stop adding more iterations to the hyper parameter optimization procedure, if rmse values stop improving despite increasing the number of iterations.
+This makes it necessary that we try to create estimators that are the result of hyperparameter tuning, starting with few iterations where we check the resulting rmse values and building up to using as many iterations that our hardware can handle within a reasonable duration of no more than 5 minutes give or take or stop adding more iterations to the hyper parameter optimization procedure, if rmse values stop improving despite increasing the number of iterations.